Career: 25 Incredibly Valuable Things to Be Instead of Leader

 People who strive for a leadership position are held in higher esteem than those who do not.
-A second-class message lingers about employees who do not strive to move up the ladder — despite their vast contributions to the end goal.
+A second-class message lingers about employees who do not strive to move up the ladder — despite their vast talents and contributions.

-We can work to replace this misguided culture with communication and action that change the dynamic and truly value the entire team.
+We can replace this misguided culture with one that values all the talents of the entire team.

-The benefits to the organizations and employees abound.
+The benefits to the organization and employees abound.